MALDIVIAN CULTURE 101: DO’S & DONT’S FOR TRAVELLERS

 Maldives Culture

-If you’re planning a trip to the Maldives, it’s important for you to familiarize yourself with the Maldivian culture.
-The Maldives is one of the most popular tourist destinations in the world!
-The local culture is rich and diverse, shaped by the country’s unique geography, history, and Islamic traditions.
+If you’re planning a trip to the Maldives, familiarize yourself with the local culture.
+As one of the most popular tourist destinations in the world, the Maldives boasts a rich and diverse culture shaped by the country’s unique geography, history, and Islamic traditions.
 From delicious food to traditional dress and customs, there’s so much to learn and experience.
-In this guide, we’ll take you through the basics of Maldivian culture, so you can travel with confidence and respect.
+In this guide, we’ll take you through the basics of Maldivian culture, helping you travel with confidence and respect.

-The Maldives is a country with a rich and unique culture that is heavily influenced by its geography, history, and Islamic traditions.
-As a Muslim country, religion plays a significant role in everyday life, with prayer times and customs observed throughout the day.
+The Maldives has a rich and unique culture, heavily influenced by its geography, history, and Islamic traditions.
+As a Muslim country, religion significantly impacts everyday life, including prayer times and customs.

-The Maldives is also known for its traditional arts and crafts, including intricate hand-woven mats and baskets made from coconut fronds, and lacquer work known as “liyelaa jehun”.
-Traditional music, dance, and storytelling are also important parts of Maldivian culture, with vibrant performances often taking place at special events and celebrations.
+The country is also known for its traditional arts and crafts, including intricate hand-woven mats and lacquer work known as “liyelaa jehun”.
+Traditional music, dance, and storytelling are also important parts of Maldivian culture, with vibrant performances often taking place at celebrations.

 Fishing has long been a central part of the Maldivian way of life, with many island communities relying on the ocean for their livelihood.
-The Maldives is also renowned for its cuisine, which features a wide variety of fresh seafood dishes and spicy curries, often served with rice and accompanied by tropical fruits and coconut.
+Renowned for its cuisine, the Maldives offers a wide variety of fresh seafood dishes and spicy curries served with rice.
+Locally grown tropical fruits and fresh coconut always complement the meal.

-Hospitality and friendliness are also key components of the local culture, with visitors welcomed with warm hospitality and treated as honoured guests.
-Local customs and traditions are valued and respected, and visitors are encouraged to learn more about the local culture during their stay.
+Hospitality and friendliness play key roles in the local culture, with locals welcoming visitors as honored guests.
+They value and respect local customs and traditions, and encourage visitors to learn more about the culture during their stay.

 Role of Islam in The Local Culture

-As Islam plays a role in the everyday lives of the locals, it is important to be aware of local practices when visiting, especially to the local community islands.
+Islam plays a role in the everyday lives of the locals.
+It is important to be aware of local practices when visiting, especially to the local community islands.

-Ramadan — or “Ramazan” as they call it in the Maldives — is an important part of Maldivian culture and is celebrated with great enthusiasm and devotion throughout the country.
-Visitors are advised to refrain from consuming any food and drinks and smoking in public during the daylight as a form of respect to the local community that will be fasting during Ramazan.
-Be aware that only selected cafes and restaurants will be open during the day for visitors!
+Ramadan — or “Ramazan” as they call it in the Maldives — is an integral part of Maldivian culture.
+It is celebrated with great enthusiasm and devotion throughout the country.
+We advise visitors to refrain from consuming food, drinks, and smoking in public during daylight as a sign of respect for the local community fasting during Ramadan.
+Only selected cafes and restaurants will remain open during the day for visitors, so be aware!

 How To Dress Maldivian Style

-As religion plays an important role in everyday life, it is important to be respectful of local customs and traditions when it comes to clothing.
-While the Maldives is a popular tourist destination with a relaxed beach culture, it is still important to dress modestly, especially when visiting local communities or religious sites.
+Religion plays an important role in everyday life, so respecting local customs and traditions regarding clothing is necessary.
+While the Maldives is a popular tourist destination with a relaxed beach culture, dressing modestly remains important, especially when visiting local communities or religious sites.

-In general, it is recommended to wear loose-fitting, lightweight clothing.
-It is also important to cover the shoulders and knees and avoid wearing revealing or tight-fitting clothing.
+We recommend wearing loose-fitting, lightweight clothing.
+It is also respectful to cover the shoulders and knees and avoid wearing revealing or tight-fitting clothing.
 Swimwear is acceptable on the beaches and resort islands, but it is recommended to cover up when leaving the beach area.

-Men are recommended to wear a shirt and shorts whenever in public places whereas for women, short-sleeved tops and shorts are acceptable.
+We recommend men wear a shirt and shorts in public places, while women can wear short-sleeved tops and shorts.
 The rules are stricter for women as the tops cannot be see-through or too large that it exposes the body.
-The shorts must not be too small and tight, and you cannot wear bikinis in public only when you are on a dive boat.
+Women should avoid wearing shorts that are too small or tight, and you can only wear bikinis in public when you are on a dive boat.
 Bikinis can only be worn when in a wetsuit or under a shirt and shorts when on Fuvahmulah Island.

 Faiymini Boduberu Group